 - a.
 Develop QC tools that help prioritize where hydrography editing work is most needed. - b.
-Promote collaborative editing of the NHD by stakeholders. - c.
-Continue to develop the Montana LiDAR inventory, repository, and delivery prototype initiated by the NRCS, with primary focus of making data from additional agencies available.
+Promote collaborative editing of the NHD by stakeholders.

 Imagery

 - a.
 Disseminate and host statewide imagery data and services, including 2019 NAIP. - b.
 Continue work to evaluate stakeholder needs and imagery products for Montana.